i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/centreon-UI.md

 title: Centreon UI
 ---

-This part covers the configuration of the general options of the Centreon web interface.
+This part covers the configuration of the general options of the i-Vertix web interface.

 Go to **Administration > Parameters > Centreon UI**.

 ## General options

-- **Directory** indicates the directory where Centreon is installed
+- **Directory** indicates the directory where i-Vertix is installed
 - **Contacts & Contact groups method calculation** allows to define how notification inheritance for hosts and services will be calculated.
 - **Limit per page (default)** field defines the number of objects displayed